Windows

 FlexxAgent Process (system)

-- For resource consumption information, including performance counters, hardware, sessions, profiles, disks, partitions, and Windows services, the default value is 60 seconds.
+- Collection of performance information, hardware, sessions, profiles, disks, partitions, and Windows services: every 60 seconds.

-- Event log error events are sent every 10 minutes.
+- Sending event log error events: every 10 minutes.

-- User profile information is obtained every 15 minutes.
+- Updating user profile information: every 15 minutes.

 FlexxAgent Analyzer Process (user)

-- Includes application usage analysis, diagnostic data, and user experience.
+- Analyzes application usage, diagnostic data, and user experience.

-- The report is sent to the service every 5 minutes, although this metric can change in specific functionalities.
+- Sending reports to the service: every 5 minutes (this metric may change in specific functionalities).

-on the different consoles, providing flexibility to meet specific needs.
+section of the different consoles, allowing the frequency to be adjusted to specific needs.

 Supported versions